Return Policy Tips: 7 Best Practices for a Great Ecommerce Return Policy

 1. Define the Priorities of your Return Policy

 A product-focused return policy concentrates more on the immediate costs and value associated with a return.
 The goals are to minimize costs and maximize recovery value on returned products.
 Product-focused return policies tend to be stricter, with shorter return windows, more exclusions and conditions, and steeper fees.

 A customer-focused return policy prioritizes the customer relationship.
 In this case, the primary objective is to maximize customer lifetime value through a smooth and consistent return experience.
 Customer-focused return policies are more lenient, with longer return windows, few exclusions, and little to no fees applied.

 But how should you balance these two priorities?

 A good indicator of which way you should lean in your return policy is relative customer value.
 The relative customer value reflects the average value of a customer versus the average value of a purchase.
 If your average customer value is five times greater than your average purchase value, you should be more customer-conscious.

 Profit margins can vary widely by product category, and can help you decide whether a product-focused or customer-focused return policy is the right way to go.
 Some retailers enjoy a large profit from each sale, whereas others count on volume to win the day.
-The greater your profit margin, the more you can afford to be lenient with your return policy.
+The greater your profit margin, the more you can afford to be lenient with your ecommerce return policy.

 Also, keep your values as a company in mind when crafting your return policy.
 If you strive to be friendly, polished, and approachable, make sure that’s reflected in your return policy.
 Almost no process can be a better test of the customer experience than a return.

 2. Ensure that your Return Policy is Easy to Find

 As many as two-thirds of shoppers visit the return page before making a purchase.
 If your return policy is difficult to find, visitors will immediately lose trust in your brand.
 So, even though you may not want more returns, it should be quick and easy for a customer to begin one.